-Big engines and beefy exhausts can often translate to big sound.
-For some sports car enthusiasts, there’s just something extra magical about a sweet ride that roars while it’s going fast.
-There is a recent list of the loudest cars ever, highlighting those cars that know how to sing.
+Big engines and beefy exhausts often translate to big sound.
+For some sports car enthusiasts, there’s something magical about a sweet ride that roars while going fast.
+Car and Driver compiled a recent list of the loudest cars its staffers have ever tested.
 And both the 2019 Chevy Corvette ZR1 and the McLaren 720S Spider make an appearance on this roster.
 These cars are well-known for their under-the-hood rumble and certainly have the chops to bring the noise.

-Car and Driver put together a fun list of the loudest sports cars.
+The folks at Car and Driver put together a fun list of the loudest sports cars.
 In their evaluation, these elite rides get noisy in the wide-open throttle.
 If how your car sounds matters, this list breaks it down by the decibels.
-And it may not be much of a shock to learn the 2019 Chevy Corvette ZR1 and the 2019 McLaren 720S Spider both make the official roster of loud and proud beasts.
+And it may not be much of a shock to learn the 2019 Chevy Corvette ZR1 and 2019 McLaren 720S Spider make the official roster of loud and proud beasts.

 Proof in the decibels